 The primary and secondary reviewers shall present their reviews and the PHRC Chairperson shall open the review for discussion by the members.
 At the end of the discussion, the primary and secondary reviewers or another member shall make a motion to approve, require modifications in the research (to secure approval), defer action for more information, or disapprove the research.
+When the motion is to approve or require modifications in the research (to secure approval), the motion shall include the period of approval (one year or less).
 A vote on the motion shall be taken by show of hands or voice vote, and the number of votes for, against, and abstentions from voting shall be recorded in the minutes.
-All motions shall be decided by majority vote of the members present for the review.
+All motions shall be decided by majority vote of the members present for the review and eligible to vote on the research activity.